pkoshevoy/aeyae/README.md

-##### Pre-built binaries:
-See [https://sourceforge.net/projects/apprenticevideo/](https://sourceforge.net/projects/apprenticevideo/) for Apprentice Video mac/windows binaries.
+This is a short summary of development environment requirements for building Apprentice Video for Mac/Windows/Linux.
+For pre-built Mac/Windows binaries see [https://sourceforge.net/projects/apprenticevideo/](https://sourceforge.net/projects/apprenticevideo/).

 ##### All Platforms:
 ###### OpenGL 1.2 or later